 - 1. Log into the web-based configuration by opening a web browser and entering the IP address of the router (192.168.0.1).
 Click on Setup and then click Wireless Settings on the left side. - 2.
-Next to Security Mode, select WPA-Personal. - 3.
-Next to WPA Mode, select Auto, WPA2 Only, or WPA Only.
-Use Auto if you have wireless clients using both WPA and WPA2. - 4.
+Select the Manual Wireless Connection Setup button. - 3.
+Next to Security Mode, select WPA-Personal. - Next to WPA Mode, select Auto, WPA2 Only, or WPA Only.
+Use Auto if you have wireless clients using both WPA and WPA2. - 5.
 Next to Cypher Type, select TKIP and AES, TKIP, or AES.
-If you have wireless clients that use both types, use TKIP and AES. - 5.
-Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default). - 6.
+If you have wireless clients that use both types, use TKIP and AES. - 6.
+Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default). - 7.
 Next to Pre-Shared Key, enter a key (passphrase).
 The key is entered as a pass-phrase in ASCII format at both ends of the wireless connection.
-The pass-phrase must be between 8-63 characters. - 7.
+The pass-phrase must be between 8-63 characters. - 8.
 Click Save Settings to save your settings.
 If you are configuring the router with a wireless adapter, you will lose connectivity until you enable WPA-PSK on your adapter and enter the same passphrase as you did on the router.